An informational website that discusses wood science and how it relates to wood baseball bats. ">

 The reason for this discussion is because there has been a growing concern with the high rate of broken wood baseball bats in baseball games.
 Broken wood bats are dangerous to the players, the coaches, and even the fans.

-It is observed that a large percentage of these failures are maple wood bats.
+It has been observed that a large percentage of these multiple-piece failures are maple wood bats.

 For over 100 years, white ash has been the preferred species for making wood baseball bats.